-- f.
-Only two add-on Crisis codes can be added to Psychotherapy for Crisis per event. - g.
-A provider shall provide no more than two Psychotherapy for Crisis services per beneficiary, per state fiscal year. - h.
+- g.
+Family therapy must be billed once per date of service for the identified family member only.
+No separate billing for participating member(s) of the therapy session, other than the identified family member, is permissible. - h.
+If Psychotherapy for Crisis is billed, no other outpatient therapy services can be billed on that same day for that beneficiary. - i.
 A Psychiatric Diagnostic Interview is not allowed on the same day as Psychological Testing when provided by the same provider.
-(See Subsection 7.5 for additional information on Psychological Testing) - i.
-There is a limit of eight units (hours) of Psychological Testing allowed per date of service. - j.
-For substance use disorders, ASAM level 1 outpatient services are provided for less fewer than nine (9) hours a week for adults and less fewer than six (6) hours a week for adolescents. - k.
-Outpatient Medication Management and Outpatient Psychiatric Services cannot be billed while a beneficiary is authorized to receive Assertive Community Treatment. - I. Individual, Group, or Family Outpatient services cannot be billed while a beneficiary is authorized to receive: - 1.
-Assertive Community Treatment (ACT) - 2.
-Intensive In Home (IIH) - 3.
-Multisystemic Therapy (MST) - 4.
-Day Treatment - 5.
-Substance Abuse Intensive Outpatient (SAIOP) - 6.
-Substance Abuse Comprehensive Outpatient Treatment (SACOT)
+(See Subsection 7.5 for additional information on Psychological Testing) - j.
+There is a limit of eight hours of Psychological Testing allowed to be billed per date of service. - k.
+For substance use disorders, ASAM level 1 outpatient services are provided for less than nine hours a week for adults and less than six (6) hours a week for adolescents. - Outpatient Medication Management and Outpatient Psychiatric Services cannot be billed while a beneficiary is receiving authorized to receive Assertive Community Treatment. - m.
+Individual, Group, or Family Outpatient services cannot be billed while a beneficiary is receiving: authorized to receive: - 1.
+Assertive Community Treatment (ACT); - 2.
+Intensive In-Home (IIH); - 3.
+Multisystemic Therapy (MST); - 4.
+Day Treatment; - 5.
+Substance Abuse Intensive Outpatient (SAIOP); or - 6.
+Substance Abuse Comprehensive Outpatient Treatment (SACOT).